-- (1) Canwest Global Communications Corp.
+- 1 Canwest Global Communications Corp.
 (Canwest) voluntarily entered into the Companies' Creditors Arrangement Act (CCAA) and obtained an order from the Ontario Superior Court of Justice (Commercial Division) to start proceedings on October 6, 2009.
 Although no cease trade orders were issued, Canwest shares were de-listed by the TSX after the filing and started trading on the TSX Venture Exchange.
 Canwest emerged from CCAA protection and Postmedia Network acquired its newspaper business on July 13, 2010 while Shaw Communications Inc. acquired its broadcast media business on October 27, 2010.
-Mr. Burney ceased to be a director of Canwest on October 27, 2010. - (2) As President and CEO of TransCanada, Mr. Girling is not a member of any Board Committees, but is invited to attend committee meetings as required. - (3) Ms. Salomone was a director of Crucible Materials Corp.
+Mr. Burney ceased to be a director of Canwest on October 27, 2010. - 2 As President and CEO of TransCanada, Mr. Girling is not a member of any Board Committees, but is invited to attend committee meetings as required. - 3 Laricina Energy (Laricina) voluntarily entered into the CCAA and obtained an order from the Court of Queen's Bench of Alberta, Judicial Centre of Calgary for creditor protection and stay of proceedings effective March 26, 2015.
+A final court order was granted on January 28, 2016, allowing the company to exit from protection under the CCAA and concluding the stay of proceedings against Laricina and its subsidiaries. - 4 Ms. Salomone was a director of Crucible Materials Corp.
 (Crucible) from May 2008 to May 1, 2009.
 On May 6, 2009, Crucible and one of its affiliates filed voluntary petitions for relief under Chapter 11 of the United States Bankruptcy Code in the U.S. Bankruptcy Court for the District of Delaware (the Bankruptcy Court).
-On August 26, 2010, the Bankruptcy Court entered an order confirming Crucible's Second Amended Chapter 11 Plan of Liquidation. - (4) Mr. Vanaselja joined the Board effective May 2, 2014.
+On August 26, 2010, the Bankruptcy Court entered an order confirming Crucible's Second Amended Chapter 11 Plan of Liquidation.